pixielabs/handbook/01-working-at-pixie-labs/02-tools.md

 Use Google Drive for documents (e.g. spreadsheets, word documents, presentations).

-It's really painful managing anything other than documents in Google Drive, e.g. assets, large files such as videos.
+It's really painful managing anything other than documents in Google Drive.
+E.g. assets, large files such as videos.
 It's also painful managing anything that Google Drive can't open such as Figma or Sketch files.
-So in these situations, use Dropbox.
+So, in these situations, use Dropbox.
 Encourage clients to use Dropbox to share these kinds of files.
 Set up a shared Dropbox folder for them if necessary.